techking11/techking11/README.md

+# 👋 Hi, I'm Nay Myo Aung!

-My name is **Nay Myo Aung**.
-I am a **Full Stack Developer** focusing on **Full Stack Development** after coming from a background in **Frontend Development and Desktop Development**.
-I am a passionate and skilled Full Stack Developer with a strong background in developing robust and efficient web applications.
+I am a **Full Stack Developer** with a passion for creating efficient and user-friendly web applications.
+With a background in **Frontend** and **Desktop Development**, I am dedicated to building scalable and robust solutions.

+Feel free to explore my work and connect with me!

 **Tech Stack**